Leveraging VLM-Based Pipelines to Annotate 3D Objects: Dataset Details

 \textbf{Rendering process.} We placed each object at the origin and scaled its maximum dimension to 1.
 We then rotated the camera at a fixed height and distance to the origin, rendering images at azimuthal intervals of 45 degrees.
 To determine the camera height, we swept over a few values of the polar angle $\theta$ w.r.t. the z-axis.
 We presented this sweep and other rendering hyperparameters (such as lighting conditions) in Table \ref{tab:appearances} in the main text.

 \textbf{Reproducing CAP3D views.} CAP3D uses a distinct image rendering pipeline.
 While we render images at a fixed camera height, CAP3D images include top-down and bottom views of the object.
 Although we did not have access to their original images, we compared rendered images and approximated their camera poses from Fig 23 in the CAP3D paper.
 By default, only views 1, 3, 5, and 7 (zero-indexed) from our pipeline are comparable to 4, 3, 5, and 2 from the CAP3D pipeline.
+We remap CAP3D captions to align with our view indices, and focus on the compatible viewpoints when comparing captions.